hwheeler01/CompBio/resources.md

 - A couple of ~20 minute YouTube videos introducing <a href="https://github.com/">GitHub</a>: one from <a href="https://www.youtube.com/watch?v=0fKg7e37bQE">LearnCode.academy</a> and one from <a href="https://www.youtube.com/watch?v=LXoWxrTdXkM">GEEKBLOGTV</a>.

--  Instructor office hours will be held Tuesdays from 2:30 - 4:30PM in my office LSB 324.
+-  Instructor office hours will be held Tuesdays from 2:00 - 4:00PM in my office LSB 324.
 To meet at a time other than this, you must email me at <hwheeler1@luc.edu> to schedule a day and time in advance; I cannot meet with students that just “drop by”.
 Another route to get assistance is to ask questions via email.
 I will do my best to respond to emails within 24 hours.
-Our TA, Jon Brenner, will be in class on Mondays and can also be contacted via email at <jbrenluc@gmail.com> with programming questions or to schedule a meeting outside of class time.
-There are a number of forums where you can post your questions or search for questions.
+For programming help, [tutoring hours](http://www.luc.edu/cs/schedules/tutoringhours/) are also available from the Computer Science Department.
 When you encounter a problem, error message, etc., <a href="https://www.google.com/">google</a> it first!